pwa-builder/PWABuilder/apps/blog/src/posts/web-windows-ai/web-windows-ai.md

 - Node.js can be slow on Windows, especially around NPM installs.
 WSL provides a solution to this.
 - WSL allows you to test your PWA in browsers on Linux, right from your PC.
 Learn more

 ## Progressive Web Applications on Windows

 Progressive Web Applications are first-class on Windows.
-PWAs
-- Are deeply integrated, with PWAs in the Microsoft Store, showing up in normal app settings, synced across your Windows devices and more
+- PWAs are deeply integrated, with PWAs in the Microsoft Store, showing up in normal app settings, synced across your Windows devices and more
 - Have access to all the capabilities a large majority of application types need, including:
 - File System Access
 - Custom Titlebars